Blog

 Wise debit card

-Excellent rates, ~MAD 15–25 per withdrawal from Moroccan ATM side.
+Excellent rates, ~MAD 15–25 from Moroccan ATM side.
 Best overall option.

 Revolut (Standard)

-Good rates within monthly limit; small fee per transaction after.
-Avoid weekend conversions (markup applied).
+Good within monthly free limit; avoid weekend conversions (markup applies).

 Attijariwafa Bank ATMs